 Brotherhood is undeniably a significant bond shared among others that’s perhaps one of life’s greatest treasures.
 Symbolising this bond is Kwan Tai (關帝, Kwan Tai in Cantonese and Guan Di in Mandarin), the Chinese god of war from the Three Kingdoms Era (220 – 280 AD).
 Locals revere his birthday and celebrate his life rising through the ranks amongst his comrades.
-See the impact he has to this day.
+See the impact he has on this festival day in Hong Kong.

 What is the Birthday of Kwan Tai?

 Celebrating the birthday of Kwan Tai, the god of war, on August 10, 2023, means honouring virtues like integrity, commitment, loyalty, courage and righteousness.
 He was a sworn brother of Liu Bei, the first ruler of the state of Shu Han, ascending the ranks to become one of the most powerful and successful military generals.
 He is also known to foster a long life and bring prosperity to businessmen.

 On the lunar calendar recognized in many Asian countries, Kwan Tai’s birthday falls on the 24th day of the sixth lunar month.
 Locals visit temples around the city dedicated to him, remembering him as a strong leader who always took the morally high ground whilst commanding, oftentimes, onerous tasks.